Call us on +34 960 451 185

 Menstrual cramps usually accompany or occur a few days before menstrual bleeding.
 However, in the case of early pregnancy cramps, if there is bleeding, it is lighter and has a paler color.

-Pain Intensity
+Pain intensity

-Menstrual cramps may be more intense than pregnancy cramps.
 In any case, if the pain is persistent or debilitating in your daily life, consult with a specialist.

-Breast Sensitivity
+Breast sensitivity

 While this symptom is common to both menstrual cramps and early pregnancy cramps, in the latter case, it may appear with greater intensity.

+Another frequent question is: Do you still get period cramps when pregnant?
 Yes, it is possible that some women may continue to experience mild menstrual cramps during the early weeks of pregnancy.
 This could be due to the uterus adapting to its new situation, experiencing contractions similar to those that occur during menstruation.
 However, it is important to note that these discomforts should be mild and not accompanied by heavy bleeding.
 Should this occur, consult with your medical team immediately.

-Dealing with period cramps
+Dealing with cramps

 Given the previously explained symptoms, menstrual cramps cause discomfort for the woman experiencing them.
 However, there are some tips that can help alleviate their discomfort.